Build a Working Capital Strategy that Strengthens Your Financial Future:

 Why MCAs Fall Short: The fee structure of MCA companies is unethical, verging on unbelievable.
 Let’s say you decide to take a $200,000 merchant cash advance.
 The advance will cost you a percentage of the amount you’re approved for.
 This is called a factor rate, and can reach as high as — brace yourself — up to and even over 100%.
 If you’re advanced $200,000 with a rate of 40%, the MCA will cost you a whopping $280,000.
 No borrower should tolerate financing fees so outrageous.

-How Pay App Advance Solved The Problem: Pay App Advance is a pay when paid product, unlike MCAs — which can charge you a principle plus daily, weekly and monthly interest, even after you’ve paid off your loans.
+How Pay App Advance Solved The Problem: Pay App Advance is a pay when paid (or in 120 days, whichever comes first) product, unlike MCAs — which can charge you a principle plus daily, weekly and monthly interest, even after you’ve paid off your loans.
 With Billd, if you need 45 days to pay because you won’t be paid until day 45, then you can comfortably pay Billd on day 45.
 If you need 60 days because you won’t be paid until day 60, you can take 60 days, and know exactly what it’s costing you.
+Ultimately, you have 120 days to make the payment.
 You enjoy 100% transparency about the cost and process.
-In effect, you choose what you pay.
 Billd is up front about the weekly fees you’ll pay on the advance.
 Nevertheless, the overall process hinges on the simple idea that you pay them when you get paid; they don’t make you scramble to pay them prior.

 Billd strives for transparency across the board.
 There are zero surprise fees or fee increases.
 In fact, they proactively communicate with you via email.
 They offer a predictable timeline (in their experience, pay apps take roughly 50 days), and all of your steps are clearly outlined.
 They go so far as to share emails they need to send to your GC with you first, to ensure you’re kept in the loop.